Daiwa BG SW : The Review

 The rotor has a recess for an O ring seal, but the seal is not there.
 Don't panic and think that your BG SW is missing a part.
 It has this recess because this rotor will be used in the upcoming Saltist which will have a mag-seal in the pinion and a complementing O ring in this recess.
 Now let me veer off the BG for a little bit;

 For years I have been advising people to stay away from any reel that has a mag-seal short of the fully sealed high end ones.
 There is no point in buying a reel that has a mag-seal but not fully sealed.
 These reels can be penetrated by water easily, and in many cases even the carrier of the mag-seal itself is open from behind allowing water in!
 Buying one of these will leave you stuck with a reel that's not sealed, yet comes with all the hassles of caring for the mag-seal such as keeping lubes and solvents away from it, then of course when it's time for a full service you are forced to send it to Daiwa.
 It might have been arguable had these reels offered anything special or unique, but we are in a time where there are plenty of superb reels in all price and performance categories, and these don't have the baggage that comes with the mag-seal.
 With the usual disclaimer when I talk about reels that are not yet released and can have a change of specifications, the new Saltist will share 90% of the BG SW's construction, with the remaining 10% being a mag-seal in the pinion assembly and another in the line roller, an additional bearing and some cosmetics and bling, and a supposedly smoother bail wire connection but in reality the standard one found on the BG SW is every bit as good.
-Despite what you heard the new Saltist is NOT fully sealed, and the video where a Daiwa representative claims that it has two mag-sealed bearings on both ends of the drive gear is simply wrong.
+Despite what you heard the new Saltist is NOT fully sealed, and the video where a Daiwa representative says that it has two mag-sealed bearings on both ends of the drive gear is simply inaccurate.
 Please note that this has been my position for many years, and it has nothing to do with the recent decision to take the Saltiga/Catalina family off my top picks due to the magnetic fluid's hostage situation as explained here.
 Back to the BG.

 Beneath the rotor, the anti-reverse clutch.
 The 4500 to 8000 sizes have a full time anti-reverse, while the smaller reels will have a switch to turn the anti-reverse on and off.
 Examining the clutch I initially saw nothing out of the ordinary, until I looked closer...